 Additional phases of the project will continue to be delivered over the next three years and will involve the ongoing planting of native seedlings, improved beach access, pathways and picnic facilities.

-Just down from this landscaped park is the Half Tide Tug Harbour which includes a public boat ramp.
-Hay Point breakwater, complete with launching ramp, protects the southern end of the beach (Salonika), which is used by some locals for swimming.
+Just down from this landscaped park is the Half Tide Tug Harbour which includes a public boat ramp and a floating walkway for recreational vessels up to 7.5m in length.

 We welcome the community to inquire about our educational port tours, conducted for schools and industry groups at Abbot Point and Mackay.
 School tours are tailored individually for each school group, based on the study area and age of the students.
 If you would like to arrange a port tour, please contact us.